cdgriffith/Box/README.rst

         pip install python-box

-Box is tested on python 2.7 and 3.4+.
+Box is tested on python 3.4+.
 If it does not install with this command, please open a github issue with the error you are experiencing!